-Is a state initiative that was officially implemented by the District during the 2014-2015 school year.
+Is a state initiative that was officially implemented by the District during the 2014- 2015 school year.

-For the last several years Barberton High School and the Barberton City School District have been fully committed to providing a system of POSITIVE feedback and rewards to students for continued appropriate, improved and extraordinary behaviors.
-Here at BHS we have directly aligned the PBIS initiative to the School and District initiative and have added relevant aspects of Do Your Job (Top 10 Employability Skills) as well.
+For the last several years the Barberton City School District has been fully committed to providing a system of POSITIVE feedback and rewards to student for continued appropriate, improved and extraordinary behaviors.

+Here at BMS we have directly aligned the PBIS initiative to the School and District initiative and have added relevant aspects of Do Your Job (Top 10 Employability Skills) as well.